 Fortunately, making coconut milk at home is simple and very inexpensive.
-From my calculations, homemade coconut milk costs less than $1 per batch, and it can be used in smoothies, recipes or just to drink.
-It can also be flavored with natural vanilla, strawberries or cocoa powder.
+From my calculations, homemade coconut milk costs less than $1 per batch, and it can be used in smoothies, recipes, or just to drink by itself.
+It can also be flavored with natural vanilla, strawberries, or cocoa powder.

 Coconut is packed with medium chain fatty acids and lauric acid.
 It has many health promoting benefits and is especially good for kids.
 Try this inexpensive way to make coconut milk:

 - Heat water, but don’t boil.
 It should be hot, but not scalding.